jimdiroffii/laravel-setup-script/README.md

 No extra database will be installed.
 Laravel comes with a `sqlite` file preinstalled for use.
 Add a database package and associated PHP extension for other databases.

-Several tools will be installed, some as prerequisites for packages such as PHP or Nginx, and others just because they are useful.
+Several tools will be installed, some as prerequisites for packages such as PHP, and others just because they are useful.

 You may need to install and setup `sudo` first, along with any other user profile settings, such as SSH keys.